cfss-sp20/hw01/README.md

 * Sitting on the quad when the weather is nice

 [Here is the link to one of my favorite food blog guides!
 Enjoy!:)](https://chicago.eater.com/2018/1/5/16151978/best-food-chicago-restaurants-city-guide)

+Last but not least, these are some pictures I have taken over the past two years.
+Definitely some of the **best** times I've had in college!